elemental-lf/ceph-osd-operator/README.md

 ### Recommendations for the pod template

 The `restartPolicy` in the pod template should be `Always`.
-In addition the following tolerations should be included to prevent eviction under these conditions:
+In addition, the following tolerations should be included to prevent eviction under these conditions:

 ```yaml